a-mabe/OpenHIIT/README.md

 6. [License](#license)

 ## Introduction
-OpenHIIT is a mobile application designed to assist users in their workout routines by providing customizable interval timers.
+OpenHIIT is a fully open source mobile application designed to assist users in their workout routines by providing customizable interval timers.
 It aims to help users maintain an efficient workout pace by setting intervals for exercise and rest periods.

-Please note that this application is currently under development and has been released for beta testing.
-Your feedback and bug reports are greatly appreciated to improve the app and make it more useful for all users.

 ## Features
 - **Customizable Timers**: Create and customize interval timers according to your workout requirements.